• Skip to primary navigation

 Substitutions and Variations

-• Gin alternatives: If you can’t find pink gin, you can just your favorite gin with a splash of raspberry liqueur (like Chambord) or muddled raspberries for a similar flavor profile.
+• Gin alternatives: If you can’t find pink gin, you can just your favorite gin with a splash of raspberry liqueur or muddled raspberries for a similar flavor profile.
+It’ll be similar to my Chambord Spritz.

 • Sweetener options: If you prefer a different type of sweetener, you can replace the simple syrup with agave syrup or raspberry syrup.
 You can also add some lemon juice to simple syrup for a lemon syrup variation.